 California excels at exclusive (and discreet) retreats fit for movie stars—and anyone else who wants 5-star luxury in ultra-romantic settings.
 These destinations are known for sigh-inducing settings and spoil-me-now lodgings.
 Along the North Coast, Mendocino, with wisps of fog above coastal bluffs dotted with charming cottages, is a wedding favorite.
 Luxury B&Bs and resorts abound, many with complete wedding packages.

-Warm evening air, a desert breeze, cabañas by the pool—what’s not to love about a luxurious wedding in the California desert, especially with choices like The Parker Palm Springs or Two Bunch Palms, both in the Palm Springs area, or Furnace Creek Resort in Death Valley National Park.
-Another ultra-luxurious destination: Beverly Hills, a town known for movie-star liaisons, has plenty of exclusive—and posh—places to get married.
-To live in Elizabeth Taylors shoes, consider the expansively refurbished Beverly Hills Hotel and Bungalows; La Liz had six of her eight honeymoons at there.
+Warm evening air, a desert breeze, cabañas by the pool—what’s not to love about a luxurious wedding in the California desert, especially with choices like the Parker Palm Springs or Two Bunch Palms, both in the Palm Springs area, or the Oasis at Death Valley (formerly Furnace Creek Resort) in Death Valley National Park.

 At Lake Tahoe, consider getting married at a majestic lakefront mansion at Tallac Historic Site, once the playground of San Francisco’s 19th-century elite.
 About 100 miles south in California’s high desert, get hitched in a real-life ghost town at Bodie State Historic Park, with sagebrush-scented winds fluttering your veil.